Massage Treatment Rates

 Extended Health Plans

-You are required to pay the massage treatment fee in full on the date of the treatment.
-Once payment is received, you will be given a receipt which can be submitted to your individual extended health care provider and they will reimburse you for your out-of-pocket expense.
+- You are required to pay my massage treatment fee in full on the date of the treatment.
+Once payment is received, you will be given a treatment receipt which can be submitted to your individual extended health care provider and they will reimburse you for your out-of-pocket expense.

 Medical Services Plan (MSP)

-MSP covers a PORTION ($23) of the cost of your massage therapy treatment (for up to 10 treatments per year, in combination with acupuncture, chiropractic, podiatry and/or physiotherapy).
-You are responsible for the whole fee upfront; however, you may claim your treatment with MSP to be reimbursed $23 of the treatment fee. *Only premium assistance (low income) patients are eligible for this.
+***Please note that I do not bill MSP of BC directly.
+MSP may cover a portion of the cost of your massage therapy treatment (for up to 10 treatments per year, in combination with acupuncture, chiropractic, podiatry and/or physiotherapy).
+You are responsible for my treatment fee in full on your treatment date; however, you may claim your treatment with MSP for partial reimbursement of the treatment fee. *Only premium assistance (low income) patients are eligible for this benefit.

 Insurance Corporation of British Columbia (ICBC)

 ***Please note that I do not bill ICBC directly.
 If you have been in a motor vehicle accident, ICBC may cover a portion of your massage therapy treatment fee with a doctor's referral.
 You are responsible for paying my full treatment fee upfront.
 You will be given a treatment receipt, which you must submit to your ICBC case manager for reimbursement.